 The problem with relying on diet alone, however, is that it can be hard to get your eating habits to change completely.
 Even if you want to lower your blood pressure, you don’t want to go on a diet for any length of time.
 It takes time to lose weight, and it takes time to bring unhealthy foods back into your diet (in moderation, of course).
 To effectively overcome high blood pressure while on a restricted diet, it’s important to use multiple strategies.
 Combining these strategies will allow you to achieve your goal faster.
 This article will discuss some of the most effective ways you can reduce your blood pressure while staying full.

-First, it’s important to make changes to your lifestyle.
 If you eat too much or don’t get enough exercise, you can put your health at serious risk.
 Eating too many fatty foods, especially those that are high in sodium, can increase your blood pressure quickly.
 Exercising on a regular basis helps to lower systolic pressure, as well as heart rate.
-The best thing to do if you want to know how to lower systolic pressure is to combine a good diet with regular exercise.
+The best thing to do to lower systolic pressure is to combine a good diet with regular exercise.

 Lowering systolic pressure by changing your diet and exercise routine is only one portion of the total treatment plan.
 The other part involves making sure you don’t put yourself at risk again.
 In other words, if you have previously suffered from hypertension, you need to make sure you stay away from any kind of stressful situation.
 If you smoke, quit.
 Exercising regularly can also lower your blood pressure, as long as you don’t go overboard.

 As mentioned above, to lower systolic pressure through diet and exercise is only one component of a comprehensive program to lower your blood pressure.
 Smoking and alcohol consumption both play a large role in contributing to hypertension.
 If you want to learn how to lower systolic pressure, eliminating these two culprits is an important first step.
-If you don’t have these two habits under control, or if you are already a heavy smoker or drinker, you will need to eliminate them from your daily life more thoroughly.
+If you don’t have these two habits under control – if you are already a heavy smoker or drinker – you will need to eliminate them from your daily life more thoroughly.

 Learning how to lower systolic pressure through lifestyle changes and prescription medications is a complex process.
 It’s important that you are aware of all the options available to you, so you can make an informed decision about what’s best for your body.
 Talk to your doctor about your concerns and make a list of questions for him or her to answer.
 Keep in mind that no matter how or why you want to lower your blood pressure, lifestyle changes and medication are just a part of the plan.
 You will also need to get educated about nutrition and live a healthy lifestyle as well.